First demonstration of $\mathcal{O}(1\,\text{ns})$ timing resolution in the MicroBooNE liquid argon time projection chamber: Data analysis

-\emph{Neutrino interaction timing measurement.} The neutrino interaction time is calculated by removing the trigger jitter ($T$\textsubscript{RWM}), by subtracting from each PMT's measured time the neutrino ToF inside the TPC ($T_{\nu}$) and the daughter particle and photon propagation time ($T^*_{dp}+T^*_{sl}$), and by applying the empirical correction ($C_\mathrm{Emp}$).
-For each of these terms the spreads and the ranges of values are reported in Table~\ref{tab:spread}.
-It is important to note that a significant impact on improving the timing resolution comes from applying corrections that make use of TPC reconstructed information emphasizing the importance of the analysis choice of leveraging both precise PMT timing and topological information from the TPC.
+\emph{Neutrino arrival time reconstruction.} The neutrino arrival time, which is the neutrino time profile at the upstream detector wall, is reconstructed by removing the trigger jitter ($T$\textsubscript{RWM}), by subtracting from each PMT's measured time the neutrino ToF inside the TPC ($T_{\nu}$) and the daughter particle and photon propagation time ($T^*_{dp}+T^*_{sl}$), and by applying the empirical corrections ($T_{os}$ and $T_\mathrm{Emp}$).
+For each of these terms the spreads and the ranges of values are reported in Table~\ref{tab:spreadb}.
+It is important to note that a significant impact on improving the timing resolution comes from steps that make use of TPC reconstructed information emphasizing the importance of the analysis choice of leveraging both precise PMT timing and topological information from the TPC.
 Precise PMT timing is not alone sufficient to extract $\mathcal{O}$(\unit[1]{ns}) interaction timing resolution.
 The median of the obtained values across all PMTs with more than two detected photons is taken as the neutrino interaction time for the event.
-Figure~\ref{fig:med0L} shows the neutrino interaction timing before (a) and after (b) applying the neutrino interaction time reconstruction.
-The 81 bunches composing the beam pulse sub-structure are well visible after the reconstruction as seen in Fig.~\ref{fig:med0L} (b) and reproduce the \unit[52.81]{MHz} substructure of the RWM waveform of Fig.~\ref{fig:RWMstructure}.
+Figure~\ref{fig:med0Lb} shows the neutrino arrival timing before (a) and after (b) applying the neutrino interaction time reconstruction.
+The 81 bunches composing the beam pulse sub-structure are well visible after the reconstruction as seen in Fig.~\ref{fig:med0Lb} (b) and reproduce the \unit[52.81]{MHz} substructure of the RWM waveform of Fig.~\ref{fig:RWMstructure}.
 For each one of the 81 bunches a Gaussian fit is performed and the extracted mean values are used to obtain a linear fit as a function of the peak number, as shown in Fig.~\ref{fig:linfit}.
 The linear fit slope is used to measure the bunch separation ($\Delta$).
 The value found of \unit[$18.936\pm0.001$]{ns} matches the expectation from the accelerator frequency parameter~\cite{BNB2}.
-This is the first time the ns time-structure of a neutrino beam is detected with a LArTPC-based detector.
+This work demonstrates for the first time $\mathcal{O}$(\unit[1]{ns}) timing resolution in neutrino interactions in a LArTPC using fully automated reconstruction methods which can be integrated in neutrino physics analyses.
+This analysis builds on past developments in the use of TPC and scintillation light information in LArTPCs, including previous work from ICARUS on neutrino time of flight measurements~\cite{ICARUS}.